alanklin/alanklin.github.io/_posts/2024-09-01-sepsis-detection.md

   <img src="/images/sepsis-photos3.jpg" alt="Photo of Me">
 </figure>

 A big thank you to Boston College for setting up this event for us to gain valuable experience in public speaking, working as a team, and applying our machine learning skills to a highly relevant real-world task.
 To Doc.
 Larry and Doc.
 Arvind, thank you for your mentoring and advice throughout this project.
-And thank you to you, the reader for sticking with me through this article!
+And thank you to you, the reader, for sticking with me through this article!
 I'd love to hear your thoughts.